-The strategic committee held five meetings by conference call and no in-person meeting in 2022.
+The strategic committee held four meetings by conference call and two in-person meetings in 2023.

 Remuneration of the Supervisory Board

 The compensation of Supervisory Board members consists of a fixed annual fee in cash and an additional meeting fee for any Supervisory Board meeting or committee meeting.
 Members of the Supervisory Board are entitled to annual grants under our share-based compensation plans.
 Remuneration is subject to an annual review by the Supervisory Board.